haideralp/Sparta_Virtualisation/README.md

 - 9. Check this has been granted (filename.sh turns green)  command ‘ll’
 - 10. Run Script as above to execute.
 Voila the tasks are automated in the script !

+## NGINC Setup
 Setting up NGINX - HTTp/ HTTPs Protocol
 Install: sudo apt-get isntall nginx -y
 Check for Installation: 'sudo systemctl status nginx)
-- Restart / start a process - in the case it's an NGINX - 'sudo systemctl restarg nginx'
+- Restart / start a process - in the case it's an NGINX - 'sudo systemctl restart nginx'
 - Enable the process: 'sudo systemctl enable nginx'
+## Private Network Guideline
+- On vagrant file configure private network using followed command: config.vm.network "private_network", ip: "192.168.10.100"
+- Save Vagrant file  (really important)
+- Run Vagrant Reload !
+- Check for  nginx status  - using sudo systemctl status nginx
+- Restart the process with command - sudo systemctl restart nginx (if not actively running)
+- Enable the process and check status again
+- Test on browser using http/https://192.168.10.100 (which ever protocol works)
+- Common reason for errors: firewall settings (turn off), not saving vagran file, using vagrant destroy/up if reload not working but ensure re-intall nginx from steps above.
 -